 Team Traction relied on their industrial design experience as they tackled the challenge of scale and complexity in designing a car.
 They also drew on their unique backgrounds: Mina Morcos has a background in psychology, neuroscience, and behaviour; Kaj Hallgrimsson helped navigate manufacturing considerations and 3D CAD representations; Jun Won Kim has a deep and intense interest in car design; Matthew Shuetz worked to visualize the concepts in VR and rendering software.

 Brought together, this diversity of thought, skill, and experience created a foundation for their shared understanding: that design at its best is fundamentally linked to human needs and experience.
 The question that guided them, Kaj notes, was “how we could take Canadian values and distill them into design principles?”
-They began by identifying those key design principles and then distilling them to three key principles.
-Informed by interviews and personal experiences, these principles are strikingly Canadian: simplicity, freedom, stability.
+They began by identifying those key values and then distilling them to three principles, informed by interviews and personal experiences: simplicity, freedom, stability.
 Knowing that judges would also be looking for environmental fit, the team drew on the incredible diversity of Canadian geography.

 The fractals, fragments, flat planes, and hard edges that make up much of the Canadian landscape became their form language.
 They also chose a distinctly Canadian animal as their design inspiration—the polar bear.
 “When we look at designs,” Jun Won says, “we also look at proportions and stance.
 And the polar bear has a commanding but stable stance.
 Their shoulder lines are very dramatic, but overall, they’re very stable.”